Access VS Code Dev Containers from your local network

 Forwarding

-This is a specific VS Code concept.
 The idea is that forwarded ports look like localhost

-to the container.
-That makes it pretty easy to set up:
+makes it pretty easy to set up:

-- Reload the VS Code window
+- Change VS Code settings:

 Publishing